Training Philosophy

 Tempo Runs.

-A tempo run is a sustained effort where one aims for a planned and specific pace.
-The intensity and duration of a tempo run varies depending on what race you are training for, but always falls between easy pace and goal race pace.
-For marathon training, I prefer athletes run at least the first half of their tempo at goal race pace so that they practice learning the perceived effort of that pace.
-This helps the marathon runner execute their goal pace on race day and not go out too hard.
-If they are feeling good, they can cut down the pace during the second half of the tempo, but to no faster than goal half marathon pace.
-The pace of the tempo run should be controlled because one wants to ensure that lactate, the by-product of anaerobic respiration, does not accumulate significantly in the blood.
-Therefore, the goal is to run using aerobic respiration, which helps to increase one’s endurance.
-If one runs too fast, their body will switch from aerobic respiration to anaerobic respiration, lactic acid will build up, and the goal of the tempo run will be defeated.
-Over time, the aim is to increase the pace at which one's body switches from aerobic to anaerobic respiration, thus enabling them to run at a hard pace for a longer period of time.
+The pace of the tempo run should be controlled, not all-out, because one wants to ensure that lactic acid, the by-product of anaerobic respiration, does not accumulate significantly in the blood.
+The goal is to run using aerobic respiration, which helps to increase one’s endurance.
+If one runs too fast, their body will switch from aerobic respiration to anaerobic respiration, lactic acid will build up, and the purpose of the tempo run will be defeated.
+Over time, the aim is to increase the pace at which one's body switches from aerobic to anaerobic respiration, thus enabling them to run at a hard pace for a longer period of time. |

 Long Runs.

 Long runs should start at around the same pace/effort as easy runs.
 If you are feeling good, you can pick up the pace the second half.
 If you are feeling tired, maintaining that easy pace is great.
 Like easy runs, you should finish at the same pace or faster than you started.
 You want to avoid teaching your body to slow down as the distance goes on.
-In more advanced marathon training, some long runs, which I call “spicy long runs” (a term coined by my college coach), have components at goal MP or faster.
-When training for a marathon, long runs are not more important than any other training component.
-If you are peaking <60mpw, your long run should not exceed 18 miles during marathon training.
-A 20-mile long run is appropriate for those peaking around 70-80mpw and a 22 mile run for 80+.
-If your long run compromises too great a percentage of your weekly mileage, you will be overly-fatigued and lose the benefit of the other workouts during the week.
-While long runs are essential, remember, it is consistent mileage over the course of the week that counts towards marathon fitness, not specifically the length of your long run.
+In more advanced marathon training, some long runs, which we call “spicy long run,", have components at goal MP or faster.

 Rhythm 200s.